 To determine how the rates and fees should respond to changing demographics,employment forecasts and income levels

 To define a fair and transparent recovery rate for the various programs and services provided in Recreation and Parks

 To ensure that required service delivery is sustainable without significant burden on the tax base

 To define a rate structure that aligns with those services that most benefit the community and the public's ability to pay (public : private services and benefits)

 Getting feedback from the community will be an integral part of the Strategic Action Plan project.
 Stay tuned for more information to follow.

-The 2007 Recreation and Parks Strategic Action Plan addressed:
+help shape the Recreation and Parks Strategic Action Plan.